-In 1997, the Bruce County Heritage Association purchased a property at fire No. 89, concession 2A, in the Municipality of Arran-Elderslie, 1 1/4 miles (2kms) south of Paisley, that is appropriate to provide a permanent location for this event, and as a home for the future endeavours of the organization.
+In 1997, the Bruce County Heritage Association purchased a property at civic No. 89 Concession 2A, in the Municipality of Arran-Elderslie, 2 km south of Paisley, that is appropriate to provide a permanent location for this event and as a home for the future endeavours of the organization.

 Since the purchase of the property, BCHA sponsors and volunteers have built: